eerolat/home-automation-data-logger/README.md

 # Home Automation Data Logger

+This application collects home automation IoT data, and publishes it on a WWW/ file server.

+## Architecture

-Server that runs on Raspberry Pi. ds18b20 one-wire sensor for local data logging.
+- Server that runs on a Raspberry Pi.
+- ds18b20 one-wire sensor for local data logging.
-WeMos IoT sensors for remote data logging.
+- WeMos IoT sensors for remote data logging.

+## Not included

+- WWW user interface.

 ## Authors